Stochastic Monotonicity of Markovian Multi-class Queueing Networks: Markovian Multi-class Queueing Networks

 Following the exposition in \cite{Dai:95}, we consider a multi-server network, comprising $\aleph\geq 1$ single servers, labeled $1,\ldots,\aleph$.
-The network is used by $d\geq 1$ classes of jobs in such a way that each class $k$ job, at any time, requires service at a fixed server, denoted by $\mathfrak{S}(k)$; once the service at $\mathfrak{S}(k)$ is finished, it either becomes a job of class $l$, with probability $R_{kl}$, independently of all routing history, or leaves the system with probability We assume w.l.o.g.~that $\aleph\leq d$ and that the mapping $k\longmapsto\mathfrak{S}(k)$ is surjective, i.e., any server will be used by the network.
-The probability routing matrix $R=\{R_{kl}\}_{k,l=1,\ldots,d}$ is assumed transient (substochastic), i.e., the series $I+R+R^2+\ldots$ converges, which guarantees that any job eventually leaves the system, almost surely; in standard queueing language, the network is \emph{open}.\\[2pt]
+The network is used by $d\geq 1$ classes of jobs in such a way that each class $k$ job, at any time, requires service at a fixed server, denoted by $S(k)$.
+Once the service at $S(k)$ is finished, it either becomes a job of class $l$ with probability $R_{kl}$ (independently of all routing history), or leaves the system with (exit) probability The routing matrix $\boldsymbol{R}=\{R_{kl}\}_{k,l=1,\ldots,d}$ is assumed transient (substochastic), i.e.,

-Each class $k$ has its own exogenous (possibly null) arrival stream, regulated by a Poisson process with rate $\theta_k\geq0$ and requires i.i.d. service-times, exponentially distributed with rate $\beta_k>0$, independent of everything else; a null arrival process corresponds to a class with no external input, which models, for instance, intermediate processing stages of a certain class.\\[2pt]
+This guarantees that any job entering the network visits a finite number of classes before leaving the network, almost surely; in standard queueing language, the network is said to be \emph{open}.

-Each server is allowed to select its own service protocol.
-Informally, a service protocol consists of a queue policy, i.e., an ordering rule which dictates the order in which arriving jobs will be served, and of a service policy which specifies which jobs (in a given configuration) will be served simultaneously and what fractions from the total service capacity will be received by each one.\\[2pt]
+Each class $k$ has its own exogenous (possibly null) arrival stream, regulated by a Poisson process with rate $\theta_k\geq0$ and requires i.i.d.\ service times, exponentially distributed with rate $\beta_k>0$, independent of everything else; a null arrival process corresponds to a class with no external input, which models, for instance, intermediate processing stages of a certain class.
+Note that any class is identified with its server, its specific routing probabilities, its specific exogenous arrival process and its specific service-time distribution.